 EnerPHit for Existing Buildings

 An EnerPHit building is typically about 5 times more energy efficient than a conventionally built new home.
 Because the standard targets the existing housing stock, it’s entirely possible that a remodeled home will perform at 10 times its previous efficiency.
-EnerPHit is the official retrofit standard introduced by the Passive House Institute that we offer to our clients.
+EnerPHit is the official retrofit standard introduced by the Passive House Institute.

 The Passive House Standard is the most rigorous building energy standard in the world.
 Consultants, projects or building components that have obtained the right to carry the logo have committed themselves to design excellence and the Passive House energy performance criteria.